Search: 304 results

 You defeated Edom and it has gone to your head.
 Gloat over your success, but stay in your palace.
 Why bring calamity on yourself?
 Why bring down yourself and Judah along with you?"

-King Uzziah remained a leper until the day he died.
-Because he was a leper, he lived in a separate residence and remained disqualified to enter the LORD's Temple.
-His son Jotham served in the royal palace, judging the people of the land.
+King Uzziah suffered from a skin disease until the day he died.
+He lived in separate quarters, afflicted by a skin disease and banned from the Lord's temple.
+His son Jotham was in charge of the palace and ruled over the people of the land.

-and cities he hath built in the hill-country of Judah, and in the forests he hath built palaces and towers.
+And he built cities in the mountains of Judah, and in the forests he built palaces and towers.

 An Ephraimite warrior named Zichri killed the king’s son Maaseiah, Azrikam governor of the palace, and Elkanah who was second to the king.